perceptron8/pinky.ext/README.md

 ## Usage

-In case of Firefox, make sure that [Electrolysis](https://wiki.mozilla.org/Electrolysis#Firefox_Release) is enabled.
-With Chrome or Opera, you don't need to enable anything.
+Chrome and Opera are ready to go: you don't need to enable anything! :-) In case of Firefox, make sure that [Electrolysis](https://wiki.mozilla.org/Electrolysis#Firefox_Release) is enabled.
+You may need to [Force Enable](https://wiki.mozilla.org/Electrolysis#Force_Enable).

+1. Install Pinky.
-1. Clear your browser's cache.
+2. Clear your browser's cache.
-2. Run the game.
+3. Run the game.
-3. That's it!
+4. That's it!

 Happy collecting! ;-)